mappiamo/mapi-geoCMS/doc/index.rst

 This widget have no parameters, creating javascript player for audio (or video) content.
 The required meta name is 'audio' and the meta value must be the full url of audio or video file.

+.. note:: The meta data value is the full URL of audio file, but the correct encoding is very important.
+Plase refer to the officiel JPlayer page to inform about usable audio formats.

 Map
 ---